astral-sh/ty/docs/editors.md

 ## PyCharm

-PyCharm users can enable native ty support in the settings:
+Starting with version 2025.3, PyCharm users can enable native ty support in the settings:

 1. Go to **Python | Tools | ty** in the Settings dialog.